 My last night in Paris, I buy a bottle of cheap wine at the supermarket for 2.90 EUR and a bag of Doritos.
 Then I wander back down to the Seine and join the locals, soaking in the last few hours in this magical city.

 In the days between, I spend my time revisiting places from my previous trips but with a totally different perspective.
 I slow down and don’t attempt to conquer all of Paris in five days.
 Instead, I wander the cobblestone streets of the Jewish Quarter and explore the wonderful vintage shops in the 3rd and 4th arrondissements.
+My new camera gets a workout because there are so many amazing photo opportunities in Paris, a stunningly photogenic city!

 I spend half a day in the Sacre Coeur area and take photos of the artists in the old area of Montmartre.